Philip Ward: Post-war and Gulf diplomacy

-Much of his service after the Second World War was concerned with the exacting demands of military ceremonial at unit, and later, at state level.
+Much of Ward's service after the Second World War was concerned with the exacting demands of military ceremonial at the unit and, later, at the state level.
 He was adjutant of the Eaton Hall Infantry Officer Cadet School, 1950–52, and of the Royal Military Academy Sandhurst, 1960–62, before being appointed Brigade Major of the Household Division and London District in 1962.
-In this last assignment he was responsible for orchestrating all ceremonial events in which the Household Cavalry and Foot Guards were involved, from the annual Trooping the Colour on the official birthday of the Queen down to the almost weekly guards of honour for visiting foreign dignitaries.
+In the latter assignment, he was responsible for orchestrating all ceremonial events in which the Household Cavalry and Foot Guards were involved, from the annual Trooping the Colour on the official birthday of the Queen down to the almost weekly guards of honour for visiting foreign dignitaries.

-After commanding the 1st Welsh Guards in Aden and the Western Protectorate, he found the job in the Ministry of Defence tedious and was thinking of leaving the Army when, out of the blue, he was appointed Commander Land Forces, Gulf, as a Brigadier, in 1969.
+After commanding the 1st Welsh Guards in Aden and the Western Protectorate, Ward found a job in the Ministry of Defence tedious and was thinking of leaving the army when he was appointed Commander Land Forces, Gulf, as a brigadier, in 1969.
 By then the Aden base had been abandoned and the British Headquarters in the Middle East shifted to Bahrain.
-Abandonment of Aden and the Protectorate sheikhs caused the Gulf State rulers to look to their own guarantees from Britain and – especially those newly rich with oil – to a greater independence in their foreign affairs.
+The abandonment of Aden and the Protectorate sheikhs caused the Gulf State rulers to look to their own guarantees from Britain and – especially those newly rich with oil – to greater independence in their foreign affairs.
 In January 1968 a British Government emissary informed the Gulf Rulers that, far from remaining indefinitely, the British military presence was to be withdrawn by the end of 1971 as part of the ending of commitments east of Suez.
-Although some alarm was expressed by the smaller and financially weaker states, the British declaration actually drew the states closer together and Ward was able to close down his command in an atmosphere of continuing friendship and co-operation.
+Although some alarm was expressed by the smaller and financially weaker states, the British declaration drew the states closer together and Ward was able to close down his command in an atmosphere of continuing friendship and co-operation.

-He was appointed a Commander of the Order of the British Empire for his services in the Gulf and took over as Major-General commanding the Household Division and General Officer Commanding London District in October 1973.
-As in the Gulf, but in a completely different context, Ward was in his element.
-He knew the ceremonial aspects down to the last detail and clearly enjoyed this period of his career, of which the highlight was probably the occasion of the marriage of The Princess Anne in 1973.
+Ward was appointed a Commander of the Order of the British Empire for his services in the Gulf and took over as Major-General commanding the Household Division and General Officer Commanding London District in October 1973.
+Ward knew the ceremonial aspects down to the last detail and enjoyed this period of his career.
 In 1974 his home was badly damaged by a Provisional IRA bomb.
-He was appointed a Knight Commander of the Royal Victorian Order at the end of his tour of command and moved to Camberley to become the Commandant of the Royal Military Academy Sandhurst, another scene with which he was familiar, in 1976.
+He was appointed a Knight Commander of the Royal Victorian Order at the end of his tour of command and moved to Camberley to become the Commandant of the Royal Military Academy Sandhurst in 1976.